What do students need to know before they start writing an essay about Mary Shelley’s Frankenstein?

 - The theme of existentialism in Frankenstein

-Tips To Help Writing Essay About Frankenstein
+- Tips To Help Writing a Frankenstein Essay